MateuszW99/Snake/README.md

 ## Created with C++14 and QT 5.13.2

 ### Description
-Set the starting speed and snake length before playing.
+Player can set the initial speed and snake length before starting the game.
 Controll the snake with arrow keys.
 Enjoy the game.